By Published On: March 22, 2023

 • Network with local homeowners or join community groups to share experiences and gain insights on best practices when it comes to fence installations and dealing with local zoning regulations.

-Man writing on a map2.
-Neglecting Property Lines
+Man writing on a map

 One of the biggest mistakes people make when building a new fence is neglecting to determine an accurate property line.
 As a result, installing a fence on your neighbor’s property can lead to legal issues and expensive disputes.
 To avoid this, make sure to review your property deed and consult with a surveyor to determine your property boundaries.